verekia/js-stack-from-scratch/tutorial/03-express-nodemon-pm2/README.md

 - Run `yarn add --dev pm2`

-🏁 Run `prod:build`, then run `prod:start`.
+🏁 Run `yarn prod:build`, then run `yarn prod:start`.
 PM2 should show an active process.
 Go to `http://localhost:8000/` in your browser and you should see your app.
 Your terminal should show the logs, which should be "Server running on port 8000 (production).".
 Note that with PM2, your processes are run in the background.
-If you press `Ctrl+C`, it will kill the `pm2 logs` command, which was the last command our our `prod:start` chain, but the server should still render the page.
+If you press Ctrl+C, it will kill the `pm2 logs` command, which was the last command our our `prod:start` chain, but the server should still render the page.
 If you want to stop the server, run `yarn prod:stop`.

 Now that we have a `prod:build` task, it would be neat to make sure it works fine before pushing code to the repository.
 Since it is probably unnecessary to run it for every commit, I suggest adding it to the `prepush` task: